Must-be-Ash/ez402/README.md

-# x402 Endpoint Wrapper Service
+# ez402 - Easy x402 Endpoint Wrapper Service

-A Next.js application that wraps existing HTTP API endpoints with the x402 micropayment protocol, enabling instant monetization using USDC on Base network.
+A Next.js application that makes it easy to wrap existing HTTP API endpoints with the x402 micropayment protocol, enabling instant monetization using USDC on Base network.

 ## Overview